inveniosoftware/invenio-app-rdm/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass tests:
+5. When you're done making changes, check that your changes pass tests (within an active virtual environment):

    .. code-block:: console

-      $ ./run-tests.sh
+      $ (venv) ./run-tests.sh

    The tests will provide you with test coverage and also check PEP8 (code style), PEP257 (documentation), flake8 as well as build the Sphinx